Debamalya, 31 mins ago

 In 2019, Instagram for Business is helping millions of small brands all over the world increase their sales and hit desired revenues.
 If you are someone who has not yet experimented with Instagram for Business, now is the right time to start.

 With more than one billion active users every month, every brand wants to be on Instagram.
-From being one of the coolest social platforms for individuals, Instagram has evolved into the perfect destinations for brands.
+From being one of the coolest social platforms for individuals, Instagram has evolved into the perfect destination for brands.

 This change has not come overnight.
 As more businesses realize the benefits of Instagram for Business, Instagram keeps rolling out more business functions for brands.
 Given the right social media marketing strategy on Instagram, brands can-

 Let us look at some official statistics from Instagram itself.
 This is important, as it gives us concrete reasons why brands, global and local, should consider Instagram for Business.

 There are 25+ Million Business Accounts on Instagram

 More than 2 Million Businesses Advertise or Promote on Instagram

 More than 60% of Instagram Users first discover a Product or Service on Instagram

 More than 200+ Million people on Instagram follow at least 1 Business Profile

 80% of people on Instagram spend more time on Videos than static images